-The first project took place at Lohra Castle, Thuringia, one of the largest castles of Middle Germany with more than 1,000 years history.
+The first project will take place at Lohra Castle, Thuringia, one of the largest castles of Middle Germany with more than 1,000 years history.
 The ensemble consists of almost twenty buildings from the 11th to the 20th centuries, among them one of the very rare Romanesque double chapels.

 The ensemble includes a historical gatehouse from the 15th century which originally had two floors – left and right of the gate entrance there were the old smithy and the former prison and on the upper floor the flat of the clerk had been located.
 After a fire at the end of the 18th century the roof construction of the gatehouse was completely damaged.
 The building had been rebuilt in the early 19th century, became a half floor lower and a got new archway.
 Unfortunately, this archway was uncorrected constructed and is now statically endangered.
 Under the professional guidance of an experienced carpenter the participants will erect a supportive construction in traditional carpentry techniques to avoid the collapse of the archway.
 This construction will be later used later as helping construction to repair the archway, too.

 Since parts of Lohra Castle had been more than 350 years used for agricultural purposes, the ensemble includes two impressive agricultural buildings erected in the 19th and early 20th century that had been used as barns, granaries and haylofts.
 During the project, parts of the eaves and the roofing of these buildings will be repaired, too.